tenkeyless/keras_site/content/korean/docs/examples/vision/temporal_latent_bottleneck/_index.md

     return chunk_viz

-# Get a batch of images and labels from the testing dataset
+# Get a batch of images and labels from the testing dataset {#get-a-batch-of-images-and-labels-from-the-testing-dataset}
 images, labels = next(iter(test_ds))

-# Create a new model instance that is executed eagerly to allow saving
+# Create a new model instance that is executed eagerly to allow saving {#create-a-new-model-instance-that-is-executed-eagerly-to-allow-saving}
 # attention scores.
-This also requires unrolling loops
+This also requires unrolling loops {#attention-scores-this-also-requires-unrolling-loops}
 eager_model = TemporalLatentBottleneckModel(
     patch_layer=patch_layer, custom_cell=custom_rnn_cell, unroll_loops=True
 )